Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Approach

-The goal is to learn an approximation $\wt{p}\approx p$, as convex combination of factorizing joint distributions.
-The submanifold $\mc{T}=T(\mc{W})\subseteq \mc{S}_N$ shown in Figure~\ref{fig:WrightManifold} spans all factorizing distributions $T(W)\in \mc{S}_N$, which are efficiently represented by their marginals $W\in \mc{W}$.
-In particular, since the dimension of $\mc{W}$ only grows linearly in the number of variables $n$, factorizing distributions are tractable to work with numerically.
-However, only independent random variables follow factorizing distributions, posing the question of how coupling can be represented through convex combination.
+as convex combination of \textit{factorizing} joint distributions.
+The submanifold $\mc{T}=T(\mc{W}_{c})\subset \mc{S}_N$ shown in Figure \ref{fig:Wright-AF}(a) spans all factorizing distributions $T(W)\in \mc{S}_N$, which are efficiently represented by their marginals $W\in \mc{W}_{c}$ due to \eqref{eq:marginal-p}.
+In particular, since the dimension of $\mc{W}_{c}$ only grows linearly in the number of variables $n$, factorizing distributions are tractable to work with numerically.
+However, only \textit{independent} random variables follow factorizing distributions, posing the question of how statistical \textit{coupling} between such variables can be represented through convex combination.